East Church Street Location

 The early to mid—l880’s were exciting times in American religious circles.
 It was an age of spiritual renewal sometimes called "The Second Great Awakening".
 One of the most significant products of that time in our nation was the birth of what has come to be known as the "American Restoration Movement”.
 The religious division of that day was deplorable in the eyes of many religious leaders from different Protestant churches.
 Many of these leaders, including Alexander Campbell of what was then Bethany, Virginia, committed themselves to an effort to cure religious division by going back to the Bible and trying to restore New Testament Christianity to its original state, including a New Testament name, "Church of Christ".

-The movement caught on and grew with amazing rapidity throughout the eastern United States, especially in the Ohio Valley. lt was only a matter of time before it reached the Woodsfield area.
-By the mid-1800’s the movement had become strong enough in Woodsfield that a decision was made to purchase a lot and build a building to house the fledgling Church of Christ meeting there.
-Property was purchased on April 1, 1855 by Samuel Cunningham and David Kirkbride of behalf of the Woodsfield Church of Christ at a cost of $150.00.
+The movement caught on and grew with amazing rapidity throughout the eastern United States, especially in the Ohio Valley.
+It was only a matter of time before it reached the Woodsfield area.
+By the mid-1800 the movement had become strong enough in Woodsfield that a decision was made to purchase a lot and build a building to house the fledgling Church of Christ meeting there.
+The property was purchased on April 1, 1855, by Samuel Cunningham and David Kirkbride of behalf of the Woodsfield Church of Christ at a cost of $150.00.
 A building was constructed on this site at East Church Street the next year and it has become affectionately known as the "Old Brick".
 The building was officially dedicated some time later with Alexander Campbell traveling down to deliver the dedicatory address.

 South Main Street Location